The following post was featured as the Pick of the Quarter (POQ) in the latest edition of the FLOW-in-the-KNOW newsletter.

 Please note that there are other ways to achieve dehumidification inside air handling units including plate/frame heat exchangers, energy recovery membranes, total wheels with sensible wheel reheats.
 All these technologies may be valid for a given application.
 Flow Tech can help pair these with our custom air handling unit lines or with another manufacturer’s unit – please don’t hesitate to reach out to learn more.

-Michael O. Davis, PE is President of Flow Tech, Inc. In addition to leading the day-to-day operations and vision of the company, Michael is responsible for selling some of Flow Tech’s more technically complex systems in our territory covering Connecticut and parts of Massachusetts and New York.
+Michael O. Davis, PE is President of Flow Tech, Inc. In addition to leading the day-to-day operations and vision of the company, Michael manages and coaches our outside sales engineering department.
+Prior to his leadership role he was responsible for selling some of Flow Tech’s more technically complex systems in our territory covering Connecticut and parts of Massachusetts and New York.
 He specializes in custom air handling applications and air-to-air heat recovery exchangers.

 Michael is a 2010 graduate from the University of Connecticut with a Bachelor of Science degree in Mechanical Engineering.
 He currently resides in South Glastonbury, CT with this wife and two children.